joe-cheem/joe-cheem.github.io/readme.md

 ## Features
 - Responsive design for desktop and mobile devices, with improved mobile layout
-- Interactive navigation with smooth scrolling and hide/show functionality
+- Interactive navigation with smooth scrolling and hide/show functionality, maintaining horizontal layout on mobile
 - Game showcase section with embedded YouTube videos and descriptions
 - Custom ToneZone music player with circular visualizer and touch controls
 - Animated section transitions and hover effects